What is sender score?

 - Monitor your open and click-through rates closely.
 If they are low, it could be an indication that your subscribers are not interested in your content.
 In this case, you may need to adjust your strategy or send frequency.

-- Make sure that your website and email design are optimised for mobile devices.
+- Make sure that your website and email design is optimised for mobile devices.
 A large percentage of people now access their email accounts via mobile devices, so it’s important to ensure that your content looks good on all screen sizes, mobile or tablet.

 - Use reputable opt-in methods when collecting subscribers’ contact information.
 This will help to ensure that you are only sending messages to people who have explicitly agreed to receive them.

-Checkout the full checklist of steps to take for improving email deliverability here.
+Check out the full checklist of steps to take for improving email deliverability here.

 How can I track my sender score?